Variable Selection for Latent Class Analysis with Application to Low Back Pain Diagnosis: Latent class analysis

 \subsection{Model selection}

 Different LCA models are specified by assigning different values to $G$.
-Here the selection of the best model and of the related number of latent classes is carried out using Bayes factors.
+Here the selection of the best model and of the related number of latent classes is carried out using an approximation to their Bayes factor.
+When comparing two competing models specified to describe the data $\mathbf{X}$, say $\mathcal{M}_A$ against $\mathcal{M}_B$, the extent to which the data support model $\mathcal{M}_A$ over $\mathcal{M}_B$ is measured by their posterior odds.
+In absence of prior preference for one of the two models, this quantity is given by